roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 >Phoenix is a Storm Deck(...)
 I see the deck similar to Storm/Scapeshift where you make land drops and develop yourself until you get enough resources to cast Timewalk and just win - _Daniel Goetschel_

-The concept of Phoenix is extremely straightforward since its inception: your oponents cast their threats, you cast your spells to remove them, and eventually they are topdecking while you still have a full grip and go literally over the top with a flying armada and potentially extra turns.
+The concept of Phoenix is extremely straightforward since its inception: your opponents cast their threats, you cast your spells to remove them, and eventually they are topdecking while you still have a full grip, literally going over the top with a flying armada and potentially taking extra turns.

 Phoenix is mostly all about the grave.
 The namesake wants to be there, cruise wants to feed from it, your removal needs it.
 Like most broken decks, trying to beat phoenix the conventional way doesn't usually work, but the deck is very easily hated on.
 We'll cover what you can expect to go against post board, and what to do against it, [here](#problem-cards).